17 things to avoid while selling on Facebook Marketplace

 - Counterfeits, knockoffs or replicas of branded goods, or posts offering goods that are likely to confuse consumers about the source, sponsorship, or affiliation of those goods.

-- Unauthorised or pirated copies of copyrighted works, such as videos, films, TV shows and broadcasts, video games, CDs or other musical works, books etc.
+- Unauthorized or pirated copies of copyrighted works, such as videos, films, TV shows and broadcasts, video games, CDs or other musical works, books, etc.

 - “Only looking for Christian renters.”